 Gallery Rifle is subdivided into:

 Smallbore Gallery Rifle (GRSB) is for semi-automatic rifles chambered in .22LR ammunition.
 The most common make of smallbore rifle used in Gallery Rifle competition in Ireland is the Ruger 10/22.
-Browning Buckmarks are also used but any semi-automatic .22LR rifle capable of holding 6 rounds would be permitted.
+Other models may be used that are capable of holding 6 rounds.

 Centrefire Gallery Rifle (GRCF) is for lever action rifles chambered in pistol calibres.
 Any calibre between .354 and .455 is permitted.
-The most common calibres used are .38 & .44 and the most common rifles used are the Marlin 1894 and Rossi 92.
+The most common calibres used are .38 & .44, and the most common rifles used are the Marlin 1894 and Rossi R92.

-Open Centrefire Gallery Rifle (GRCFO) is for pistol calibre rifles, that do not qualify for GRCF or GRCFC.
+Open Centrefire Gallery Rifle (OGRCF) is for pistol calibre rifles that do not qualify for GRCF or CGRCF.
 Any calibre between .354 and .455 is permitted.
-The most common firearms in competition are semi auto carbines, chambered in 9mm.
+The most common firearms in competition are semi automatic carbines chambered in 9mm.

-M1 Carbine Gallery Rifle (GRMC) is for semi automatic M1 Carbine rifles chambered in .30 ammunition
+M1 Carbine Gallery Rifle (GRM1) is for semi automatic M1 Carbine rifles chambered in .30 ammunition.